utsav0/daily-dev-tips/src/pages/posts/adding-pages-to-eleventy.md

 </p>
 ```

-Here you see we set the layout to a new layout, and add a permalink to `/about/` this will actually create a `about` folder with a `index.html` inside of it.
+Here, we set the layout to a new one and added a permalink to `/about/`.
+This will create an `about` folder with an `index.html`.

 Then we add an image and some text.